Chapter 5 : The One with the Shampooing of a Snake

 Severus and I had been friends’ way before Hogwarts and we continued to be the best of friends up until fifth year.
 Even with Jess, Molly, Niki and Abi; we were still as close as ever.

 “What did I miss?”
-I asked them.
+I asked her.

+“Oh poor Sirius!
+Why is he always the one wearing the food?”
+I laughed.
+Jess nodded absentmindedly and we descended into an awkward silence.
 Professor Slughorn ambled into the room and made his way slowly to the board.

 “Very well done!
 Five points to Gryffindor.
 Does anyone know the properties of it?”
 My hand shot up again and Slughorn beamed.
 “Yes Ms Evans?”